 It is super easy to share documents in Drive.
 As long as the person you are trying to share with has a Gmail account (email) then you can share with them.
 You can give them permission to make changes to the document you are sharing with them as well, and you’ll be able to see the changes they make.
 This is great for working with students and others.

 I do not have Apple products, but I did look it up and from what I read, you can use Google Drive on your iPad just the same as other devices, you just have to download it.

 Create Folders for Easy Filing/Organizing

-You can create files, and then files withing your files to make it easier to keep track of everything, no more scrolling and searching for a file.
+You can create files, and then files within your files to make it easier to keep track of everything, no more scrolling and searching for a file.
 I have been changing the color on my folders to make it a little easier to pick out the one I am looking for.
 If you color coordinate things, this is for you.
-Right click on the folder and you will see need the bottom where you can change the colors.
+Right-click on the folder and you will see need the bottom where you can change the colors.

 Using Google Drive in your homeschool can help you to cut down on paper waste, and from papers getting “lost”, or for the need of finding lost pencils.
 It’s perfect if you are thinking about zero waste homeschooling, or limiting your waste.

 Sign up here so you don’t miss a thing!

 Free printables + tips + resources and more!